ProzorroUKR/openprocurement.api/docs/source/tendering.rst

 Constraints
 -----------

- - `tenderPeriod` cannot be shorter then 15 days.
+ - `tenderPeriod` cannot be shorter than 15 days.

  - `enquiryPeriod` always ends 3 days before tenderPeriod ends.

- - If tender conditions are modified with less then 7 days left to `tenderPeriod.endDate`, it has to be extended to meet the contraint.
+ - If tender conditions are modified with less than 7 days left to `tenderPeriod.endDate`, it has to be extended to meet the constraint.

 Claims and Complaits
 ~~~~~~~~~~~~~~~~~~~~

- - Claims can be submitted only if there is less then 10 or more days left
+ - Claims can be submitted only if there are more than 10 days left
    in tenderPeriod.

- - Complaints can be submitted only if there is 4 or more days left in
+ - Complaints can be submitted only if there are 4 or more days left in
    tenderPeriod.